igor-dulger/ip.storage.symfony3.4/README.md

 ### Comments

-Classes wasn't documented, due to lack of time.
+Classes weren't documented, due to lack of time.
 In real projects it is MUST activity.

 ### DB